 You may be wondering if medical marijuana could help your dog’s quality of life if they suffer from certain diseases, like it has for some people.
 Scientific and clinical research indicates CBD’s potential as a treatment for a wide range of conditions, including arthritis, diabetes, MS, chronic pain, depression, antibiotic-resistant infections, epilepsy, and other neurological disorders in humans.
 There may be similar benefits for dogs.
 It may even have anti-cancer properties.

-I have seen many positive stories on the use of CBD but THC could be scary for dogs.
+I have seen many positive stories on the use of CBD but THC could be scary and dangerous for dogs.

 Has your dog ever got into something they shouldn’t have?
 Tell us in the comments.